muhammadsiddiqbe/elk-docker-edition/README.md

 > **Note**
 > Refer to [Security settings in Elasticsearch][es-security] to disable authentication.

-The _"elk4565"_ password set by default for all aforementioned users is **unsecure**.
+The _"changeme"_ password set by default for all aforementioned users is **unsecure**.
 For increased security, we will reset the passwords of all aforementioned Elasticsearch users to random secrets.

 1. Reset passwords for built-in users